KenanKarakashli/portfolio/README.md

 # Personal Portfolio Project

 ## Description
-It's a personal portfolio task that I built based on the design specs provided by the Codecademy
+It's a personal portfolio task that I built based on the design specs provided by Codecademy

 ## Features
-it has 4 sections which are:
+It has 4 sections which are:
 1. About me
 2. Projects
 3. Skills